 Slave owners in Peru developed preferences to have slaves from specific areas of Africa (believed to have certain characteristics); they wanted to have slaves of one area who could communicate with each other.
 They believed slaves from Guinea, from the Senegal River down to the Slave Coast, were easier to manage and had marketable skills.
 They already knew how to plant and cultivate rice, train horses, and herd cattle on horseback.
 The slave owners also preferred slaves from the area stretching from Nigeria to eastern Ghana.
 The slave owners' third choice was for slaves from Congo, Mozambique, Madagascar, and Angola.

-The Crown raised revenues on the freed Black population.
+The Crown raised revenues from the freed Black population.
 A decree that compelled former slaves to hire themselves out to and reside with a Spaniard master was another way to limit the freedom of emancipated Blacks.
-While some did stay with the Spanish to save money, the large majority successfully defied the rule and began building "joint communities" to support each other.
-A discrimination policy with big and long-term impact was the exclusion of Blacks and mulattoes from education.
-Universities and schools largely run by the Church forbade the non-white population to enroll, under the justification that they were "unworthy of being educated".
-Wealthy, skilled, capable mulattoes however made their way through the political ladder and achieved occupation of minor official posts.
+While some stayed with the Spanish to save money, the majority successfully defied the rule and began building "joint communities" to support each other.
+A discrimination policy with a big and long-term impact was the exclusion of Blacks and mulattoes from education.
+Universities and schools largely run by the Church forbade the non-white population to enroll, claiming they were "unworthy of being educated."
+However, wealthy, skilled, capable mulattoes made their way through the political ladder and occupied minor official posts.